UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ![alt text](https://github.com/Ien001/Running-script-in-Docker-tutorial/blob/master/figures/DCI.png)

-You can simply click XXX module(widget) and click "start", then the workflow will run and you will have result csv file like this:
+You can simply click "ReadAndPartition" widget and click "start", then the workflow will run and you will have result csv file like this:

 ![alt text](https://github.com/Ien001/Running-script-in-Docker-tutorial/blob/master/figures/DCI%20running%20result.png)